Francis-Morgan/Longest-Common-Prefix/README.md

 We need write a function to find the longest common prefix string amongst an array of strings.

 For example, an array is given: ['sunset','superstition','surname'].
-Our function must return it: 'su', because 'su' - longest common prefix.
+Our function must return it: 'su', because 'su' - longest common prefix of these words.

 **SOLUTION TASK**
 ---